-MINUTES

-The minutes written by the Recording Secretary become the legal record of the meeting of the Society after their approval.
-There should be a record of what was done at the meeting, not what was said by the members.
-The minute book must be retained by the Recording Secretary and by her successors.

-The authority for the form of the minutes is Robert's Rules of Order Newly Revised.
-Sample:
+MINUTES The minutes written by the Recording Secretary become the legal record of the meeting of the Society after their approval.
+The minutes should be a record of what was done at the meeting, not what was said by the members.
+The minutes book must be retained by the Recording Secretary and by her successors.
+The authority for the form of the minutes is Robert 's Rules of Order Newly Revised.
+Sample: 1) The first paragraph should contain the following information:

-- 1) The first paragraph should contain the following information: - a) the kind of meeting (regular, special) - b) the name of the Society - c) the date and time of the meeting, and the place - d) the fact that the President and Recording Secretary were present, or the names of their substitutes. - e) whether the minutes of the precious meeting were read and approved as read or corrected.
+a) the kind of meeting (regular, special) b) the name of the Society c) the date and time of the meeting, and the place d) the fact that the President and Recording Secretary were present, or the names of their substitutes. e) whether the minutes of the previous meeting were read and approved as read or corrected.
 2) The body of the minutes should contain a separate paragraph for each subject matter.

-- The format of each paragraph should show: - a) all main motions, except those that were withdrawn, giving the wording in which each motion was adopted or otherwise disposed - b) the name of the mover (the seconder's name is not recorded unless ordered by the Assembly - c) when a count had been ordered or the vote is by ballot, the number of votes on each side should be recorded - d) the name of the subject of a guest speaker, but no summary of the speaker's remarks - 3) The last paragraph should state the hour of adjournment. - 4) The minutes should be signed by the Secretary.
-The words "Respectfully submitted" should not be used. - 5) After the minutes have been approved, the work "Approved" with the Secretary's initials and the date should be written below them.
+The format of each paragraph should show: a) all main motions, except those that were withdrawn, giving the wording in which each motion was adopted or otherwise disposed b) the name of the mover (the seconder's name is not recorded unless ordered by the National Assembly) c) when a count had been ordered or the vote is by ballot, the number of votes on each side should be recorded d) the name of the subject of a guest speaker, but no summary of the speaker's remarks 3) The last paragraph should state the hour of adjournment.